PrivateSky/apersistence/README.md

-# apersistence: experimental module to create an abstraction/mapping between objects and possible mixtures of SQL and NOSQL databases
+# apersistence: module to create an abstraction/mapping between objects and possible mixtures of SQL and NOSQL databases.
+Sort of ORM but also for noSQL databases.

 #Why?